gasduster99/sppComp/sscProp/sscProp.md

 %other difficult modeling decisions which may represent significant
 %sources of model uncertainty.
 -->

+The straight-forward spatial model implied by the categorical port complex variables do not adequatly resolve in-sample prediction at the observed sample sizes.
+Presently these deminishingly small within stratum sample sizes are managed by an ad-hoc "borrowing" protocol outlined by Pearson and Erwin (1997).
+We aim to formalize this "borrowing" idea via an exhaustive search of spatially pooled models, combined with the formalized process of Bayesian Model Averaging (BMA) to appropriatly integrate port-complex pooling model uncertainty into species composition estimates (Hoeting et al. , 1999).

 The space of possible pooled models is well defined in terms of the size of the set of items to be partitioned, $K$, as described by the Bell numbers ($B_K$),